No. 6 Oregon routs Oklahoma State 69-3 for Cowboys' biggest loss under Gundy

 EUGENE, Ore.
 (AP) — Dante Moore threw for 266 yards and three touchdowns, freshman Dakorien Moore ran for a score and caught a touchdown pass, and No. 6 Oregon routed Oklahoma State 69-3 on Saturday.

-The loss was the biggest loss for the Cowboys (1-1) in Mike Gundy’s 20-year tenure as coach.
+The loss was the biggest loss for the Cowboys (1-1) in Mike Gundy’s 20-year tenure as coach, and the biggest losing margin for Oklahoma State in more than a century.
+The Cowboys have won just one of their last 11 games dating to last season.

-Ten players scored for Oregon (2-0), which had 631 yards in total offense.
-The Ducks had two interception returns for touchdowns in the third quarter.
+“I get excited when we play to the level we're capable of playing,” Oregon coach Dan Lanning said.
+“And you may not realize it looking at it, but there's still some moments that I certainly want back.
+We had five penalties in the first half.
+In the second half we had one — that's our standard.
+But it's fun to win, right?”

 On Oregon's second play of the game, Noah Whittington took off for a 59-yard TD run to give the Ducks a 7-0 lead.
 It was the longest run of his career.